 The normal pattern for earning the baccalaureate degree is four consecutive years of study.
 The requirements must be completed within seven calendar years from the date of matriculation.

 A student must complete the requirements for a regular concentration, a double concentration or an interdisciplinary concentration with a cumulative average of at least 1.7 in all courses taken at Hamilton that are approved for the concentration.
-Seniors must take at least one course each semester in their concentrations unless granted an exemption by the department or program chair.
 All students must complete the Senior Program in their concentrations.

 Each student elects a concentration in the second semester of the sophomore year.
 For each student the requirements for the concentration elected are those specified in the edition of the College Catalogue published for that student's sophomore year.